jbalmert/tdd-feedback/README.md

 **initiallySignalsCurrentPlayerIsX**
 I introduced the ability to register with the PlayerTracker.
 This will be my mechanism to keep all objects that need to be aware of the current player in sync.
 I don't have much feedback from this test.
 The design as far as it has been implemented seems to be moving in the right direction.

+**altenatesBetweenPlayersWithEachCallToNextTurn**
+I had to use mockito Inorder to prove that the Player toggles between X and O on each call.
+Even though it's only 2 lines long, the nextTurn() method is operating at two different levels of abstraction.
+The first line is calling a dependency while the second line calls a method to express the intent of the method.
+I'll clean this up during the next test since I'll be modifying it there anyway.